fanciful-marmot/rt-weekend/README.md

 This was mostly a way for me to learn about Rust while making some pretty pictures.
 Definitely has room for improvement.

-Added basic Lua scripting but that area in particular could use some attention.
-Really had to fight with the borrow checker in that area.
+Added basic [Rhai](https://rhai.rs/) scripting to describe the scenes.

 ## Setup

 - Install [Rust](https://www.rust-lang.org/).
-Works with at least v1.79.0
+Works with at least v1.84.0

 ## Build